 The final advantage is that they have advanced algorithms for deliveries, leading to a lot of success for them and their shipments to customers.

 As a small package delivery business owner, there is always a place for you to compete while commencing a business doing deliveries or your own courier service.
 As we all know, in the end, David Goliath by finding the opportunities in the market and create a new business that will satisfy specific niche customers.
-You also need to think of the startup costs.
+It would help if you also thought of the startup costs.

 Specifically, success for a smaller courier service lies in additional flexibility and responsiveness.
 Creating close and loyal connections to customers will also improve the success of your courier business.
 Examples would be same-day or last-minute deliveries (we can think of flowers, or sensitive and last-minute medical samples that need to be shipped, or architectural plans that need to be brought across down, and so on.

-The other advantage, again much like David, is that a small courier service can be nimble in the sense that you have very little overhead (except for your startup costs).
+Again, the other advantage, much like David, is that small courier service can be nimble in the sense that you have very little overhead (except for your startup costs).
 Therefore, you can provide courier service at a competitive rate for certain customers.

 For more information,